Amy Aves Challenger

 I've contributed to The Independent, HuffPost and MOPS International magazine and blog.
-I've also been published in International Living, The Washington Post, Brain, Child Magazine, Your Teen Magazine, the Marin IJ and Mamalode and Poets Reading the News.
+My essays and articles have appeared in International Living, The Washington Post, Brain, Child Magazine, Your Teen Magazine, the Marin IJ, Mamalode and Poets Reading the News.
 My poems and short story were printed in an anthology called Secrets and Dreams.
-My middle grade short story called I'm Not Going To School will be published in a "bookazine" by Zizzle Literary in Feburary.
+My middle grade short story called I'm Not Going To School will be published in a "bookazine" by Zizzle Literary in February.

 In addition to writing for blogs, magazines, newsletters and other freelance projects, my experience includes illustration, design and communications work for public relations, corporate identity, product design, packaging and direct marketing companies.

-I'm an idea woman and have created designs and products for companies like Klutz Press, Papyrus, University Games, and Ronald McDonald Children's Charities.
+I'm an idea woman and have created art and products for companies like Klutz Press, Papyrus, University Games, and Ronald McDonald Children's Charities.
 I've worked in the non-profit world for causes relating to refugees, poverty, the environment, education and homelessness.

 I'm a former chair of a community college design program where I developed curricula, hired teachers and taught college courses.
-I've won some design awards and even started a few grass roots organizations to serve the homeless in Marin County California and moms of special needs kids in Connecticut.
+I've won some design awards.
+I’ve started a few grass roots organizations to serve the homeless in California and to support moms of special needs kids in Connecticut.

-My paintings have been sold in Gumps, other gift retailers, and have been reproduced on greeting cards and in publications.
+My paintings have sold in Gumps, other gift retailers, and have been reproduced on greeting cards and in publications.

 I lead creative writing workshops inspired by the Amherst Writers and Artists Method, and was trained to do so by the New York Writer's Coalition and Westport Writers' Workshop of Westport, Connecticut.